blambeau/phd/writing/NOTES.md

-* grep "letter" -> "symbol"
 * grep ", as" -> "as"
-* grep "fluent invariant" -> "state invariant"
-* grep "case-studies" -> "case studies"
 * How to change captions' font??

 * 2011.06.30 - Sections to refactor in chapter 4

-  * Restate the requirement that all scenarios start in the same system state somewhere.
-This is left implicit because of scenario collections so far.

-  * Add a sentence about "membership queries" before using the term.

   * Normalize images and verify that abbreviates are correctly introduced.